 Fujitsu appointed an in-house mental health counselor at an early stage to provide mental health counseling services to employees.
-In FY 2014, 9 counselors traveled to individual business sites to attend to the mental health care needs of employees.
-Self care has been enhanced through measures such as stress tests for all employees.
-Based on the stress test results, we also conduct organizational stress tests of each division, in an effort to support activities to improve work environments.
+In FY 2015, 8 counselors traveled to individual business sites to attend to the mental health care needs of employees.
+Self care has been enhanced through measures such as stress checks for all employees.
+Based on the stress check results, we also conduct organizational stress checks of each division, in an effort to support activities to improve work environments.